Trump rolled back more than 125 environmental safeguards. Here’s how.

 “At the end of the day, the administration was able to buy enough time to make substantial progress” on its top priorities, said Jeffrey Wood, who led the Justice Department’s environment division for the first two years of Trump’s presidency before joining the law firm Baker Botts to represent corporate clients.

 Federal judges have repeatedly ruled that the administration failed to follow the Administrative Procedure Act, which sets requirements for notice and public comment regarding proposed rules.
 That forced Trump officials to finalize at least a dozen Obama-era rules they opposed.
-Environmentalists have systematically challenged key rollbacks, winning 37 of 54 recent decisions, according to the Post analysis.
+Environmentalists and Democratic attorneys general have systematically challenged key rollbacks, winning 37 of 54 recent decisions, according to the Post analysis.
 Several of these cases remain under appeal.

 In several instances, the Trump administration’s push to suspend Obama administration rules kept them from taking effect.